Apologia: The Fullness of Christian Truth

 Dip the foods you're going to fry into the bowl of potato starch to coat them.
 Then dip into the batter.
 Fry in the hot oil, turning periodically, until golden.

-As to literary inspiration, in addition to the readings below, it is a good time to read works that see nature as a sign of God's Goodness, such as St. Robert Bellarmine's book, "The Mind's Ascent to God by the Ladder of Created Things," which you can find in this site's Catholic Library.
+And as to literary inspiration, in addition to the readings below, it is a good time to read works that see nature as a sign of God's Goodness, such as St. Robert Bellarmine's book, "The Mind's Ascent to God by the Ladder of Created Things," which you can find in this site's Catholic Library.

 Move on to pages specific to: